I was meeting Nora because I know from her passion for traveling and hunting. I was very curious to hear more about it.

 Nora, many thanks for your time.
 I learned a lot from this interview.
 And many thanks to Hanno, who showed me the rooftop tent.
 It’s great to see you both very happy and planning further awesome adventures to come.
 I can’t wait to hear about your experiences with the Baltic Sea Circle trip.

-Last but not least, what would you always take with you on your trips?
 “I take with me on my travels: Dry Shampoo, thick woolen pullover, water, a smartphone with a power bank.
-And Hanno would take underpants, teeth brush, beer, and me.”
+And Hanno would take underpants, a toothbrush, beer, and me.”